-I’ve also put together some tips on how to take care of your winter gear post-holiday, especially in our crazy tropical climate where you will be leaving your winter gear untouched for long stretches and dealing with the moisture in the air.
+I’ve put together some tips on how to take care of your winter gear post-holiday, especially in our crazy tropical climate where you will be leaving your winter gear untouched for long stretches and dealing with lots of moisture in the air.
 If anyone has their own tips and tricks, do drop a note in the comments section so I can add it into the post and share the genius.
 You can also check out this post I did for Skyscanner about how to dress for winter.

 Does winter wear really require special cleaning?

 I’m a fan of just dumping stuff into the washing machine and letting things happen, but special care usually has to be taken with winter clothing because of the material – washing machines or detergents can spoil the fabrics if you aren’t careful.
-So I checked with the Honestbee Laundry folk and did a bit of my own research to find out what to look out for when you’re cleaning your winter wear post-trip.
+Here’s what you need to look out for when you’re cleaning your winter wear post-trip.

-tl;dr: No time or no idea how to do it?
-Let the experts do it – pay your laundromat or your dry cleaner to save yourself the headache and effort needed to clean your clothes.
+If you no time or no idea how to do it, my advice is to let the experts do it – pay your laundromat or dry cleaner to save yourself the headache and effort needed to clean your clothes.
 It’s an infrequent cost and still cheaper compared to having to replace your spoilt clothes.
-I suggest using some of these tips for day-to-day basis and then getting the experts in once in awhile for a ‘deep clean’.
+I suggest using some of these tips for day-to-day care and then getting the experts for a deep clean every once in awhile.

-My family are big fans of Uniqlo – it’s simple and effective and often comes in pretty colours to boot.
-I personally like that they squash up really small, great for the carry-on traveller like me.
-I wore my Uniqlo down jacket a lot during my Career Break but was always kinda nervous about washing it, so I mostly wiped it down and aired/sunned it a lot on the go because I was pretty paranoid about it getting stinky.
+My family are big fans of Uniqlo – it looks plain and simple, keeps you effectively warm and often comes in pretty colours to boot.
+I personally like that the down jackets especially squash up really small, great for the carry-on traveller like me.
+I wore my Uniqlo down jacket a lot during my Career Break but was always kinda nervous about washing it, so I mostly wiped it down and aired/sunned it a lot on the go because I was also paranoid about it getting stinky.

-- By hand: in cold water, gently patting it dry between towels and laying it down to dry, and then you need to fluff up the clumps of down after that
+- By hand: Use cold water, gently pat dry between towels and lay down to dry flat.
+When it is dry, you need to fluff up the clumps of down to ensure it remains fluffy

-- By machine: In a front-loading washing machine (no agitators) with a special down wash (normal detergents might spoil the down), add washing balls or tennis balls to the machine to keep the down from clumping together when it’s being washed.
-You can put it in the dryer at the absolute lowest setting, but also dump in the tennis balls to prevent clumping and it might take a few hours because of the low heat setting but you don’t want to risk spoiling the down with too high temperatures.
+- By machine: In a front-loading washing machine (without agitators), it’s recommended you use a special down wash as normal detergents might spoil the down material.
+Also, add washing balls or tennis balls to your washload – this keeps the down from clumping together when it’s being washed.
+You can put down jackets in the dryer but at the absolute lowest setting, again add in the wash/tennis balls to prevent clumping – it might take a few hours to dry properly because of the low heat setting but you don’t want to risk spoiling the down with too high temperatures.

-I also wore a lot of this Uniqlo fleece jacket because I liked how warm it was, usually layering it under my down jacket when it gets really cold, or just wear it on its own when I don’t need a waterproof layer.
-I like it but it was a tad bulky compared to the down jacket that squishes up small – I’d often wear or tie this fleece jacket on to my bag to save space for my other clothes.
+I also wear this Uniqlo fleece jacket a lot during winter because I liked how warm it was.
+I usually layering it under my down jacket when it gets really cold, or just wear it on its own when I don’t need a waterproof layer.
+I like it but fleece tends to be a tad bulky compared to the down jacket that squishes up small – I’d often wear or have to tie this fleece jacket on to my bag to save space for my other clothes.

 - Cold water cycles are best for washing fleece – heat is terrible for fleece and to be avoided as far as possible